About the team

 Before a vehicle is driven it goes through a pre drive check to ensure that it is safe to drive especially on blue light runs.
 Each vehicle has a weekly check of tyres, fluids etc and each month it has a thorough further in depth check at base.

-- One Toyota HiLux (DM5), specially converted to meet the needs of the team
+- Two Toyota HiLux (DM5 and DM3), specially converted to meet the needs of the team

 - One Mercedes 4x4 Incident Control vehicle (DM4)